SMS Personalization – How To? [Guide]

 Hi [%first_name%], check what we have prepared for you only – 30% discount for all products.
 More details under cut.li/KjGy

 Upper and lowercase

 Sometimes, especially when you have a large database, it’s hard to check all the records whether they have proper case usage in first or last names.
 If you want to be sure that your client’s name will be displayed properly, just use [%first_name:capital%] parameter, and you can be sure, that if you have “john” in your database – it will be converted into “John”

 There are more features you can add into used parameters – you can switch all characters to be displayed with upper or lower case:

 - Upper: [%first_name:upper%] – will convert all characters into uppercase

 - Lower: [%first_name:lower%] – will convert all characters into lowercase

 Character limit and parameters

 Remember: using parameter changes the number of available characters.
-Actual number of the chars will vary depending on value of the records.
+The actual number of the chars will vary depending on the value of the records.